jmlambert78/CAPandMore/README.md

 - kubectl client
 - Wildcard DNS entry for your CAP urls like (cf.capjmlzone.com)

-Introduction
----
-The main script is launched to deploy CAP SCF on a kubernetes cluster deployed before.
-To deploy, ensure that you access a K8S cluster & prepare a PV provisionner (NFS or other)

-If you are in AKS, you will need to provide more elements (revision to come) (Subscription etc)

-NB: If you deployed with the https://github.com/jmlambert78/deploy-cap-aks-cluster mechanism, this deployment is compatible and will reuse envvars defined in the previous process (deploy AKS) (and especially the deploy-cap-aks-cluster/init_aks_env.sh )

 Create/modify a new initxxxx.sh file (if you have not the above init_aks_env.sh for AKS)
 ------------------------------